 When all else fails, call the English Tourism Hotline!
 Korea has a 24-7 hotline that can be dialled from any phone in Korea.
 The number is 1330 from a landline, or 02-1330 from a cell phone.
 Simply dial and access the English menu.
 Operators speak excellent English and can perform a number of tasks.
 Want bus times?
 They can tell you.
 Need a translator in a pinch?
 They can help get your message across.
 Need information on where to go?
 They’ll direct you.
 It’s an especially excellent service if you’re using a cell phone in Korea, but if you don’t have one, never fear!
 Korea possesses plenty of payphones in subway stations and on streets!

 Now go out there and explore!

 Michael is a resident English teacher in Busan.
-Educating my day and adventuring by night (and weekend) he fills his time with writing, photography, and exploration.
+Educating by day and adventuring by night (and weekend), he fills his time with writing, photography, and exploration.

 These South Korea travel recommendations were published in June 2014.
 Any prices quoted may have changed since.